 DAC Beachcroft: Has made Leeds an ‘agile office’ where all lawyers hot-desk.

 Dentons: UK partners, associates and legal executives are permitted to work from home one day a week on an informal basis.

 Foot Anstey: Piloting a ‘warm-desking’ policy for 12 months.

 Herbert Smith Freehills: Lawyers can work from home one day a week.

 Hogan Lovells: Has a firmwide flexible working policy.

-Macfarlanes: All lawyers will be able work from home for one day per fortnight from August 2016.
+Macfarlanes: All lawyers have been able work from home for one day per fortnight from August 2016.